Medical Marijuana Registries by State

 What is a Medical Marijuana Registry?

 In some states, it’s a way for dispensaries to look up registered patients.
-It’s also a way for law enforcement to distinguish between legal cannabis patients (residents and visitors) and people who are using cannabis illegally.
+It’s also a way for law enforcement to distinguish between legal cannabis patients and people who are using cannabis illegally.

 Who is Required to Sign Up for the Registry?

-Caregivers for minor patients and patients that require assistance in purchasing and administering their medication are also required to register.
-They usually receive ID cards of their own, since they will be handling medication.
+Caregivers for minor patients and patients who require assistance in purchasing and administering their medication are also required to register.
+Since they will be handling medication, they usually receive their own ID cards.

-In a few states – like California and Virginia – the state registry is optional, but may offer patients access to unique benefits, like greater tax savings or a physical patient ID to supplement their digital recommendation.
+The state registry is optional in a few states – like California and Virginia.
+Still, it may offer patients access to unique benefits, like greater tax savings or a physical patient ID to supplement their digital recommendation.

 Some states also have specific requirements for physicians to be able to recommend medical cannabis.
 In those situations, the physicians are usually required to register as well.